Frequently Asked Questions

 - Doctoral students can have a mix of academic and professional recommendations, and with permission from the academic manager, can submit a fourth letter of recommendation if appropriate.

-What is the difference between the Master of Health Science (MSPH) and Master of Public Health (MPH) programs?
+What is the difference between the Master of Science in Public Health (MSPH) and Master of Public Health (MPH) programs?

-The MSPH is a department-based degree program designed for students who are looking to begin a career in public health.
-It provides a foundation in core public health disciplines while allowing students to develop more specialized skills in a particular area of interest.
-The MSPH includes an internship requirement of a minimum of four months.
+The MSPH is a department-based degree program designed for students who are looking to begin a career in global public health.
+It provides a foundation in core public health disciplines while allowing students to develop more specialized skills in a particular area of interest by choosing from one of our four program areas.
+The MSPH includes a practicum requirement of a minimum of four months full time.

 The MPH is a schoolwide degree program designed to provide students with broad-based education in the areas of population health and disease, as well as training to work with a variety of public health issues.
-Applicants must have a minimum two years of experience in the health field prior to applying.
+Applicants must have a minimum two years of experience in a health field or public health prior to applying.

 The two degrees are equivalent in terms of their level of recognition and respect in the field of public health.

-What is the difference between the Doctor of Public Health (DrPH) and Doctor of Philosophy (PhD) programs?
+What is the difference between a Doctor of Public Health (DrPH) And Doctor of Philosophy (PhD)?

 The PhD prepares students to become independent investigators in academic and non-academic research institutions, and emphasizes contributions to theory and basic science.
 Applicants must apply to one of the Department's four program areas.

-What are the typical GRE and GPA scores for students admitted into the Department?
+What are the typical GRE, GPA and TOEFL/IELTS scores for students admitted into the Department?

 It should be noted that no one factor dominates the admissions decision.
-Factors examined include previous grades, types of courses taken, GRE scores, the personal statement, three letters of recommendation, the match to track and faculty interests, and experience.
-Experience in international developing countries is viewed favorably, especially for admission to the PhD program.
+The admissions committee looks at applications holistically.
+Factors examined include previous grades, types of courses taken, GRE scores, personal statement, letters of recommendation, match to track and faculty interests, and experience.
+Experience in one developing country is viewed favorably, especially for admission to the PhD program.

 Do you accept MCAT scores in place of GRE scores?